marc-k-etherington/marc-k-etherington.github.io/content/post/new-module.md

 summary: We have developed a new module on Quantum and Molecular Photophysics for the 3rd Year students.
 show_summary: true
 ---
 We have developed a new module on Quantum and Molecular Photophysics for the 3rd Year students.
-This is a research-led module and will give the students good opprtunity to learn about OLEDs.
+This is a research-led module and will give the students a good opportunity to learn about OLEDs.